 Are you more than eighteen?
 Do you have at least four months off?
 Would you like to improve your Spanish, experience an exotic culture and still be helpful?
 If all your answers are yes then continue reading because we are looking for volunteers to teach English in Mexico from June 2018.
 Food and accommodation in the field is covered by partner community in Sanahcat!

 PARTNER ORGANIZATION PROFILE

-Centro Interdisciplinario de Investigación y Desarrollo Alternativo U Yich Lu’um is a space where people living in the community of Xpujil get access to workshops and exhibitions on popular arts and socio-environmental issues.
-The building is located two blocks away from downtown Xpujil, is open seven days a week and counts with infrastructure to host special visitors (post-graduate students, temporary lecturers, volunteer teachers).
+Centro Interdisciplinario de Investigación y Desarrollo Alternativo U Yich Lu’um is a space where people living in the community of Sanahcat get access to workshops and exhibitions on popular arts and socio-environmental issues.
+The building is open seven days a week and counts with infrastructure to host special visitors (post-graduate students, temporary lecturers, volunteer teachers).

 VOLUNTEERS ARE OFFERED